-This November, in Versailles, France, representatives from 57 countries are expected to make history.
-They will vote to dramatically transform the international system that underpins global science and trade.
-This single action will finally realize scientists’ 150-year dream of a measurement system based entirely on fundamental properties of nature.
+On November 16, 2018, in Versailles, France, a group of 60 countries made history.
+With a unanimous vote, they dramatically transformed the international system that underpins global science and trade.
+This single action finally realized scientists’ 150-year dream of a measurement system based entirely on unchanging fundamental properties of nature.

-The International System of Units, informally known as the metric system — the way in which the world measures everything from coffee to the cosmos —will change in a way that is more profound than anything since its establishment following the French Revolution.
+On that day, the International System of Units, informally known as the metric system — the way in which the world measures everything from coffee to the cosmos — changed in a way that is more profound than anything since its establishment following the French Revolution.

 It was a turning point for humanity.

 After decades of groundbreaking laboratory work, the world’s scientific and technical community has redefined four of the seven base units for the International System of Units (SI).
 A vote to adopt the change happened on November 16, 2018, at Versailles, France, and the change went into effect on May 20, 2019.

 The units in the revised SI are based completely on seven unchanging quantities or “universal constants,” including the speed of light, the amount of electric charge in an electron, and the Planck constant.
 Learn more about each of these “invariants of nature” and how they come into play in the revised SI.